 The first detox cleansing fast that I did gave me amazing results!
 I'm a fan.
 I did a 3 week fast as an act of desperation; at the time I was struggling with pain from degenerative joint problems and on the brink of taking time off from my medical practice to figure out what to do.
 One of the alternative health practitioners I know here in Northern California (of which there are of course many) encouraged me to try a cleansing fast first.
 Instead of phoning my disability insurance agent, I did a 3-week cleanse.
 By day 5 of the detox cleansing fast, I was absolutely and totally pain free!
 I slept through the night without being woken up with pain, I could bend over without pain, nothing ached - frankly it was a surprising and welcome miracle.

-My detox cleansing fast helps with chronic muscle and joint pain.
+My detox cleansing fast helps me with chronic muscle and joint pain.

-I do a short detox cleansing fast when I feel like my body needs it and I always feel better afterwords.
-I'm out of the office this week and I've decided to use the time to do a 1 week cleanse.
+I do a short detox cleansing fast when I feel like my body needs it and I always feel better afterword.
+I'm out of the office this week and I've decided to use the time to do a 1-week cleanse.
 For the past 5 weeks I've been working on upping my cardio work out plus sticking to my Alkaline Mediterranean diet plan and the boost I get from a cleanse will be nice.
 See my Post Holiday BMI Shocker post.

-- Eating only simple vegetables that don't cause spikes in blood sugar, are organic and fresh so that your body can reset itself
+- Eating only simple vegetables that don't cause spikes in blood sugar, are organic and fresh so that your body can simply build vitality and reset itself.

-The cleansing program that I'm doing right now
+What is the 1-week cleansing detox program that I'm doing right now?

 The supplies and information resources I use for my detox cleanse are: